You were not alone then, you are

 you.
 PLEASE, don't take yours.

-Have nothing to do on Saturdays?
+Have nothing to do on Saturday March 20, 2021?
 Want to just sit around and chat with other vets?
 Have questions/want help about your benefits?
 Coffee and donuts in the morning?
 Like free stuff?
 Want to be sure that your family is taken care of?
 Come on down to our Open House

 Food and refreshments, benefits reps, Veteran Navigator, legal help, RSVP and Catholic Social Services, and so much more.
 Everything is free.
 Be sure to bring your DD 214

-Sponsored by the VFW 433 and Am Legion 46.
+Sponsored by the VFW Post 433 and American Legion Post 46.

 After a traumatic experience, it's normal to feel frightened, sad,